ManikinSaute/pdf2post/README.md

 - TO DO: Setting the status of the post from, unprocessed, processed, human verified and staff verified.
 - TO DO: Automate the processing of new PDFs via a CRON job.
 - TO DO: Provide access to another WordPress site to collect the data.
 - TO DO: Remove old PDFs but keep the file hashes, dates and file names.
+- TO DO: create a page for converting a single PDF that is not online, and create a DRAFT.

 ## Demo & Test